-Our Compensation Committee consists of Mr. Elkins, as Chairman, Dr. Lee and Mr. Tavakoli.
-Our Board has determined that each of Mr. Elkins, Dr. Lee and Mr. Tavakoli is "independent" under NYSE and SEC rules.
-In making this determination, our Board considered the relationships that each of Mr. Elkins, Dr. Lee and Mr. Tavakoli has with our Company and all other facts and circumstances our Board deemed relevant in determining his respective independence, including any beneficial ownership of our equity.
+Our Compensation Committee consists of Mr. Elkins, as Chair, Dr. Lee and Mr. Tavakoli.
+Our Board has determined that each of Mr. Elkins, Dr. Lee and Mr. Tavakoli is "independent" under applicable NYSE and

+SEC rules.
+In making this determination, our Board considered the relationships that each of Mr. Elkins, Dr. Lee and Mr. Tavakoli has with our Company and all other facts and circumstances our Board deemed relevant in determining his respective independence.
+In making such determination of independence for Mr. Elkins under the applicable NYSE independence standards for his service on the Compensation Committee of the Board, the Board specifically considered Mr. Elkins' previous employment and current consulting arrangement with Avenue.

-The Compensation Committee held three meetings in 2012.
+The Compensation Committee held two meetings in 2014.
 The Compensation Committee has overall responsibility for evaluating and approving our executive officer and director compensation plans, policies and programs, as well as all equity-based compensation plans and policies.